 Customer Transaction Data is information about an individual customer’s transactions, past and present.
+This includes the amount spent, when, and on what.

 Transaction records and receipts are the main sources of this data.
 Additional sources are cookies, rewards/loyalty programs, registration details, and reports from sales and support staff.

-Obviously, the most common transaction data are the amount of money spent on your products or services.
+Obviously, the most common transaction data attributes are the amount of money spent on your products or services.
 Other easily accessible data attributes include how often the customer returns to your store, whether they use rewards points or coupons, whether they request refunds or make chargebacks, when they tend to make purchases, and how they make purchases (online, via mobile, in person).

 Other common attributes include explicit data on your customer: their name, phone number, email address, etc. Finally, you can expect data like the location of purchase, the length of time the customer spent on your site or app, and whether they visited your store in person after viewing an ad.